Section Navigation

 The Centre

 The Centre is in the centre of the school and is the original SEN provision.
-It is for those pupils who have a specific or moderate learning disability, or a physical, sensory or medical condition (managed by our SENCo Mr Pollock).
-Pupils are supported within the mainstream curriculum, however, smaller intervention groups deliver the curriculum in the centre.
-The centre has its own library which doubles as an intervention class room.
-A large room to undertake group work and smaller rooms for 1:1 interventions.
+It supports students with an EHCP who may have a range of challenges within school such as those who have a specific or moderate learning disability, or a physical, sensory or medical condition.
+This provision is managed by Sarah Carter and overseen by Emily Oakley-Pullen, SENCo.
+Pupils are supported within the mainstream curriculum, sharing a teaching assistant within lessons.
+The centre has its own library which doubles as an intervention classroom.
 The centre has its own electronic hoist which can be used to assist pupils in and out of wheelchairs.
+Students within the Centre access interventions and enrichment, such as Social Circuits, alongside KS3 Support Pupils.

 Working with outside Agencies